emyxiv/Dresser/README.md

     - restore current appearance on exit
     - load current plate appearance on enter
     - vanilla buttons for current appearance show/hide weapons/helmet/visor also affect current appearance
+    - show what gearsets are linked to this glam plate

 2. current gear window
     - add controls: